Places

 Kichijoji·¥

-Big pond, beautiful park, adjacent to Kichijoji.
+Big pond with a beautiful park, adjacent to Kichijoji.
 Make sure to take a lap if you’re in the neighborhood.
+Particularly stunning in the fall.

 Don't MissA relaxing walk around the lake to get out of the chaos.